Omeesha28/Project_1/README.md

 1. Which cities in Washington have the most electric and hybrid cars registered?
 2. What is the ratio of cars to chargers in the selected cities?
     - fast/slow charging ports
-3. Do the most popular car models in the selected cities have federal rebate?
+3. What are the most popular car models in the selected cities and do they have federal rebate?

 # Analysis
 ### QUESTION 1 ANALYSIS: Which cities in Washington have the most electric and hybrid cars registered?